sechafer/projectx/README.md

 [[Live Website Link]](https://the-craft-house.vercel.app/)

-<b>The Craft House </b> is a ecommerce web application having variety of local and handmade art and craft products .
+<b>The Craft kingdom </b> is a ecommerce web application having variety of local and handmade art and craft products .
 It is fully responsive and has user friendly design .For security purpose , Login and signup is added to authenticate users.
 All the products shown on are being  fetched from the MongoDB database .
 It also has integrated <b>Paytm Payment Gateway</b> using paytm APIs and test MID and test MKEY .

 <p align="right">(<a href="#top">back to top</a>)</p>